pinepain/sms-krank/README.md

 - [ ] gates testing tool (framework)
 - [ ] one file loader and multiple parsers for different content types
 - [ ] loaders caching
 - [ ] setting context to parse local phone numbers (for example, set context NANP and deal with 234-235-5678 like with +1-234-235-5678 or same as 001-234-235-5678, it also enables International Call Prefix support
-- [ ] Deal with extra characters in phone words numbers like 1-800-MY-IPHONE in fact is just 1-800-MY-IPHON (without E letter)

 Message capacity
 ----------------